adamsoliev/bearblog/intro-sql/blogpost.md

 <!-- LIMIT and OFFSET -->
 <!-- /////////////////// -->
 ### LIMIT and OFFSET
-`LIMIT` restricts the number of rows returned by a query — it’s how you ask the database to “just give me the first n.”

-`OFFSET` skips a given number of rows before starting to return results.

-These two clauses are often paired with `ORDER BY` to guarantee a consistent and predictable order of results.
+`LIMIT` restricts the number of rows returned by a query, while `OFFSET` skips a given number of rows before starting to return results.
+These two are often paired with `ORDER BY` to guarantee a consistent and predictable order of results.

-Together, `LIMIT` and `OFFSET` are commonly used for pagination: fetching the first X rows, then skipping over previously retrieved ones in subsequent queries.
-While this is a common implementation, it becomes inefficient when indexes exist on the ordering columns – the database must still process and potentially sort all preceding rows before skipping them.
+Pagination is a common use case for `LIMIT` and `OFFSET`: fetching the first X rows with `LIMIT`, then skipping over previously retrieved ones in subsequent queries with `OFFSET`.
+This implementation is a subpar alternative when indexes exist on the ordering columns – the database must still process all preceding rows before skipping them.

-A more efficient alternative is to use a top-N hint (recognized by most databases) for the initial set of results and then use `WHERE` based on specific key values for subsequent queries.
+A more efficient alternative is to use a top-N hint (recognized by most databases) for the initial set of results and then use `WHERE` based on specific key ranges for subsequent queries.
 This method, known as **keyset pagination**, allows the database to jump directly to the next page using indexed lookups.

 <!-- /////////////////// -->
 <!-- GROUP BY -->